About Creggan Enterprises

 Through its activities, and through local ownership of redundant land at Bligh’s Lane, CEL has created the successful Ráth Mór Business and Community Enterprise Centre, and ensured that all of the benefits from this Social Economy initiative are reinvested in the local community and its people via the organisation’s charitable activities.

 Success is dependent on effective co-operation in which all social partners share a common goal and vision.
 They must target resources and use their skills, expertise and collective power to build a sustainable local economy and community.

 The future lies with our children and with those groups who have the foresight to see what fundamental changes in policy and thinking are required to address the needs of communities such as Creggan.
 CEL believes that future success depends on investment in people – especially the young.
 Many of the current policies for promoting job creation and tackling unemployment and social exclusion fail to meet the real needs of families and the unemployed.
 Because of such failures, many communities can become disaffected and excluded.
 However, over the past 50 years, local groups, schools and the people of Creggan have shown the determination and the vision to promote and fight for their area.
-Many lessons can be learnt from the residents of Creggan, and the spirit of self-help which best describes their endeavours.
+Many lessons can be learned from the residents of Creggan, and the spirit of self-help and resilience which best describes their endeavours.

 We believe that our success will further help to place Creggan on the agenda of government agencies, city council, policy makers and planners.
-We will continue to argue for what we believe to be the best stategies for targeting resources and building equality of opportunity for the local community.
+We will continue to argue for what we believe to be the best strategies for targeting resources and building equality of opportunity for the local community.

 Creggan Enterprises has since its inception:

 • Created 300 jobs to date within Creggan as a direct result of the 60 various enterprises and projects located at Ráth Mór, with an estimated £5 million per annum in wages being earned, spent and circulated within the local community.